NTheo/GlassPainting/README.md

-GlassPainting
+﻿GlassPainting
 =============
 GlassPainting, by Théophile Dalens

 This source code is available to illustrate our work "Painting recognition from wearable cameras" (Théophile Dalens, Josef Sivic, Ivan Laptev, Marine Campedel; ENS/INRIA/CNRS UMR 8548 and Télécom ParisTECH).
 It is written by Théophile Dalens and Jia Li (WTF Public License 2.0), and contains code from OpenCV "face detection" sample (Willow Garage Inc., 3-clause BSD License).

+This is free software.
+It comes without any warranty of any kind, to the extent permitted by applicable law.

 It is constituted of 3 parts:

 1: EvaluateDescriptors.
 This is made to extract descriptors from images of a database, and eventually compare the accuracy of different descriptors.
 2: Clustering.
 This is made to compute one or two layers of voabulary for a bag of binaryd descriptors approach